 I Cor.
 13:13 states, “And now abide faith, hope, love, these three; but the greatest of these is love.”
 We know how important faith is and how much we desperately need hope.
 But love – that is the greatest of all.

 Love is not a feeling.
 Love is a choice.
-[Tweet this.]
 And on the days when love is hardest, we must choose to show love.
 But how?
 There’s so much we could say, but the best description of true love is found in I Cor.
-13. Let’s take a look a few of love’s characteristics.
+13. Let’s look at a few of love’s characteristics.

 What True Love Looks Like

 - Love does not seek its own.
-As parents and teachers, we know what it means to put others first.
+As teachers, we know what it means to put others first.
 Our lives are given to serving the kids and doing what is best for them.
 But that doesn’t mean selfishness can’t slip in.
-When my toddler’s crying but the bed is oh-so-warm, I’m not always 100% focused on his well-being.
-And as a teacher, when the grading starts to swallow my desk, I tend to get more task-focused than student-focused.
+When a student is arguing with me again, I’m not always 100% focused on his well-being.
+And when the grading starts to swallow my desk, I tend to get more task-focused than student-focused.
 But genuine love doesn’t seek out what’s best for me – it gives and gives and gives some more.

 - Love is not easily provoked.
-Thankfully, I don’t really have a big temper.
-But don’t the kids just know how to push all the right buttons?
+Don’t our students know how to push all the right buttons?
 There’s definitely been some moments where I just wanted to scream at someone, and while I’ve never actually hurled chalk at a student, there have been times I’ve responded with less than complete control.
 But true, genuine love is not easily provoked.
 It loves even in the most frustrating moments.

 - Love thinks no evil.
-I think this one applies more to teachers than to parents.
-As parents, we tend to think the best of our own kids, but teachers often have a student or two that just seems impossible.
+Do you have a student or two that just seem impossible?
 You know, the one that we secretly wish would just transfer to another school.
-But often these kids are the ones that need our love the most, the ones who desperately need someone to believe in them.
-And if you’ve been teaching very long, you’ve probably seen that these are the kids that can turn out to be our biggest blessings!
+However, these kids are often the ones that need our love the most, the ones who desperately need someone to believe in them.
+And if you’ve been teaching very long, you’ve probably seen that these are the kids that can sometimes turn out to be our biggest blessings!
 (I share my favorite transformation story in my post What to Do with the Student Who’s Driving You Crazy.)

-- Love does not rejoice in iniquity, but rejoices in the truth.
-How many times have we been told that it’s mean or even hateful to tell someone that what they’re doing is wrong.
+- Love does not rejoice in iniquity but rejoices in the truth.
+Our society is constantly telling us that it’s mean or even hateful to tell someone that what they’re doing is a bad idea.
 But if you truly love someone, you won’t allow them to continue down a destructive path.
 Genuine love speaks the truth, humbly pointing out wrong and showing the right way.
 Correcting and guiding our kids and students is a powerful outpouring of love, as long as it’s just that – done in love.

 - Love never fails.
 On the days when everything is going wrong and Wesley’s snide comment feels like the last straw, love doesn’t fail.
-When dinner needs to be on the table and the baby’s crying and our toddler is pitching his own fit, love doesn’t fail.
+When report cards are due in three hours and you have to sort out an interpersonal mess, love doesn’t fail.
 It endures all things.
 It bears all things.
 Love always loves.

 How Can We Love Like This?